 Cloud-based data warehouses are a big step forward from traditional architectures.
 However, users still face several challenges when setting them up:

 - Loading data to cloud data warehouses is non-trivial, and for large-scale data pipelines, it requires setting up, testing, and maintaining an ETL process.
 This part of the process is typically done with third-party tools.

 - Updates, upserts, and deletions can be tricky and must be done carefully to prevent degradation in query performance.

 - Semi-structured data is difficult to deal with - it needs to be normalized into a relational database format, which requires automation for large data streams.

 - Nested structures are typically not supported in cloud data warehouses.
 You will need to flatten nested tables into a format the data warehouse can understand.

-- Backup and recovery—while the data warehouse vendors provide numerous options for backing up your data, they are not trivial to set up and require monitoring and close attention.
+- Backup and recovery — while data warehouse vendors provide numerous options for backing up your data, they are not trivial to set up and require monitoring and close attention.

-Panoply is a Smart Data Warehouse that adds a layer of automation that takes care of all of the complex tasks above, saving valuable time and helping you get from data to insight in minutes.
+Panoply takes care of all of the complex tasks above, saving valuable time and helping you cut the time from data to insight.